mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Alternatively, you can set the monitor’s [`active`](../reference/brian2.core.base.BrianObject.html#brian2.core.base.BrianObject.active "brian2.core.base.BrianObject.active") attribute as explained in the [Scheduling](running.html#scheduling) section.

-## Freeing up memory in long recordings
+## Freeing up memory in long recordings

 Creating and deleting monitors can also be useful to free memory during a long recording.
 The following will do a simulation run, dump the monitor data to disk, delete the monitor and finally continue the run with a new monitor: